wukekever/landscapes/README.md

-# Understanding Loss Landscapes of Neural Network Models in Solving Partial Differential Equations
+# Roughness Index for Loss Landscapes of Neural Network Models of Partial Differential Equations